-He wrote the successful bid for the QLPS and has been in Somerset getting to know the area and its people since 2018 – before that he was at the Suffolk Coast and Heaths AONB where he developed and delivered the Touching the Tide LPS.
+He wrote the successful bid for the QLPS and has been in Somerset getting to know the area and its people since 2018 – before that he was at the Suffolk Coast and Heaths National Landscape where he developed and delivered the Touching the Tide LPS.
 His first big lottery project was the Scapa Flow LPS in Orkney where he worked as a Project Officer, getting to play on WWII gun batteries and Neolithic henge sites.
 He’s also a keen cook.

 Jon Barrett is the QLPS Community Engagement and Volunteering Officer.
 Jon has a background in arts management and most recently he has worked locally with Contains Art in Watchet alongside Onion Collective and the wider communities of West Somerset.

-We’re excited to welcome Jon to the team and see his diverse experiences in community art, heritage, and digital development in the context of the Quantock Hills and our partners.
 As a young boy, Jon was a keen bird watcher and he continues to explore the natural environment with his passion for trail running.

 Dan Broadbent is the QLPS Historic Heritage Officer.
 He grew up in Yorkshire before moving to Somerset 20yrs ago.
 He always loved history and wanted to be an archaeologist since first seeing Indiana Jones!
 He worked as a field archaeologist before moving to The Museum of Somerset where he spent seven years, most recently as Museum manager.

 Most of his spare time is taken up with his 3 children, which might explain why he has recently taken up running – quite often on the Quantocks.